 - high-performance computing applied to outdoor fire modeling,

-- ember generation, lofting, and spot fire ignition physics,
+- improving models for ember generation, lofting, and spot fire ignition,

 - modeling wind-tunnel experiments.